How can I modernise my kitchen?

 Focal Point

 While your monochrome kitchen design thrives on simplicity, it is important not to let it become flattened.
 You can avoid this by introducing depth with a contrasting focal point.
-If your cabinets are glossy, contrast with a matte quartz worktop.
-Patterned wall tiles will set off stark clear worktops, and using a grained or marbled stone creates texture while maintaining a smooth sheen.
+If your cabinets are glossy, contrast them with a matte quartz worktop.
+Patterned wall tiles will set off stark, clear worktops, and using a grained or marbled stone creates texture while maintaining a smooth sheen.

 Lighting